 We stare at the orange glow over the fields on the other side of the river.

 “The dark side over there, that is…” Al nods at the land over the water.
 “Suffolk.
 Strange place… They say they still burn witches over there…”

+We catch the Reedham ferry.
+A chain ferry taking us over the river.
+There is no Charon with eyes full of furnace fire to take us across here.
+Instead there’s Dave.
 I place a 50p coin in his hand and he sets the mechanism in motion and we’re clanked slowly over the water.

 “Have you been doing this job a long time?”
 Giristroula asks Dave.

 “Yarp,” he replies.
 Giristroula pauses for a while to take in what that might mean.

 “Must be cold in the winter?”
 I take over.

 Dave is a man of few words.